 Pit 6 is located at 4.6 mile on the B Road across from Site E. The quarry produced rock for construction of the B Road in 1987.
 Reclamation materials were hauled to the site from Site 23 and the 920 facility during various construction seasons.
 Monitoring of surface drainage from the pit access ramp indicates no significant influence from the pit walls or stored material.
 Reclamation materials will be used to reclaim other mine facilities.
 Approximately 3,800 cubic yards of reclamation materials from the backslope of Site 23 were hauled and stored at Pit 6 in September 2007.
 Reclamation material (6,500 cy) from the top of Site E was hauled to Pit 6 in 2009.
-Water quality at the stormwater sampling site at Pit 6 showed increases in total lead and zinc in 2009, potentially attributable to hauling the reclamation materials from Site E to Pit 6.
+Water quality at the storm water sampling site at Pit 6 showed increases in total lead and zinc in 2009, potentially attributable to hauling the reclamation materials from Site E to Pit 6.
 Since 2010, lead and zinc levels have returned to within historical levels at this site.
 The elevated lead levels shown on Figure 3.10 in 2013 and 2014 are the result of analytical error in which the incorrect MDL was used for the analyses.
 The actual results were non-detect, but are plotted on the figure at one-half the MDL.
-Lead levels in 2015 were non-detect at a MDL of 0.1 μg/L.
+Lead levels in 2016 were non-detect at a MDL of $0.1 \,\mu g/L$ .

 Pit 174 is located at 3.3 mile on the B road and was used for road construction in 1987.
 The pit has been partially backfilled with reclamation materials that will be used to reclaim other site facilities.
-Drainage from the site has an average pH of 6.7 (Figure 3.2).
+A runaway truck ramp was installed at Pit 174 following a haul truck incident at the site in 2006.
 Sulfate and metal concentrations in the pit drainage are moderate, however flows are generally low (typically less than 10 gpm during rain events).
 Iron staining periodically occurs in the drainage below the site which collects runoff from this quarry and surrounding areas.
 Once the stored reclamation materials (rock, organic soils and glacial till) are utilized, the site will be reclaimed.
 Reclamation goals include minimizing runoff from the exposed pit wall and covering as much of the exposed pyritic rock as possible by placing a wedge of glacial till at the base of the wall.